A look at the problem of waiting in all day for an engineer

-Accommodating all customers would mean engineers running around all over the place.
-They will have customers in one area (even on the same road at times) where one is only in between 9 and 11 AM and the other is only in after 3:30.
-Many engineer’s areas are massive these days and once they leave an area it can be impossible to get back to it on the same day.
+Accommodating all customers could mean engineers are running around all over the place.
+This is costly and inefficient.
+They may have customers in one area (even on the same road at times) where one wants a morning call and the other is only in after 3:30.
+Many engineer’s areas are massive these days.
+Once they leave an area it can be impossible to get back to it on the same day.

-To work around everyone's personal availability they would have to employ a lot more engineers, and because of all the doubling back and extra travelling, each engineer would be much less productive.
+To work around everyone's personal availability they would have to employ a lot more engineers.
+All the doubling back and extra travelling would make each engineer much less productive.
 The money just isn’t there to do that.
-Sole traders and small independent repair companies shouldn't have too much trouble accommodating reasonable requests such as avoiding school pick up times or even giving a 2 or 3 hour slot because they usually cover a smaller area and don't necessarily have as many jobs to complete in a day, but some big repair companies and manufacturers may not.
+Sole traders and small independent repair companies shouldn't have too much trouble accommodating reasonable requests such as avoiding school pick up times or even giving a 2 or 3 hour slot.
+They usually cover a smaller area and don't necessarily have as many jobs to complete in a day.

-A paying customer can choose any repairer, and can vote with their feet by using someone who gives a better service.
+A paying customer can choose any repairer.
+They can vote with their feet by using someone who gives a better service.
 If you are a captive customer, with an appliance under some type of guarantee or maintenance contract you probably can’t go elsewhere.
-(Check your extended warranty or maintenance contract to see if you are able to use an in dependant washing machine repairer and claim the cost back).
-In the past I’ve seen some contracts which allowed you to use an independent repairer and reclaim the cost, though this practice may have died out.
+In the past I’ve seen some contracts which allowed you to use an independent repairer and reclaim the cost, though this practice may well have died out.

 So can they insist you wait in all day?

-If you are forced to use either the retailer you bought the washing machine from or the washing machine's manufacturer, you may have to argue your case with them.
-Personally I don't think it's reasonable for a customer to have to wait in all day from 8 AM to 6 PM, but the repair company may equally say that it isn't reasonable that they should have to accommodate every customer so that no customer has any inconvenience.
+If you are forced to use either the retailer you bought the appliance from, or the washing machine's manufacturer, you may have to argue your case with them.
+Personally I don't think it's reasonable for a customer to have to wait in all day from 8 AM to 6 PM.
+However, the repair company may equally say that it isn't reasonable that they should have to accommodate every customer so that no customer has any inconvenience.
 As described above, this would be impossible to achieve.

-Some engineers may even ring you the day before if they get their jobs a day in advance and can give you a rough idea which section of the day they are likely to be there.
-This kind of thing is not always done by default but when booking the call they can write a request in the notes for the engineer.
+Some engineers may even ring you the day before if they get their jobs a day in advance.
+This can give you a rough idea which section of the day they are likely to be there.
+This kind of thing is not always done by default, but when booking the call ask them if they can write a request in the notes for the engineer.